-With harvest flavors, rice & quinoa, this lovely salad with prosciutto and cranberries is the perfect addition to any Thanksgiving feast.
+With harvest ingredients, including rice and quinoa, prosciutto and cranberries, this lovely salad is the perfect addition to any Thanksgiving feast.

-Give your holiday meal a bit of vibrant color and delicious taste with this simple rice and quinoa salad made with plant-based ingredients like butternut squash, leafy arugula and Minute® Instant Rice & Quinoa.
+Infuse your holiday meal with vibrant colors and delicious flavor with this simple salad made with butternut squash, leafy arugula, sweet dried cranberries and Minute® Instant Rice & Quinoa.

 Preheat oven to 425ºF.
-Toss squash with 2 tbsp of the vinaigrette.
+Toss squash with 2 tablespoons of the vinaigrette.
 Arrange in a single layer on a parchment paper-lined baking sheet.
-Roast for 15 to 25 minutes or until golden brown and tender.
+Roast for 15 to 25 minutes, or until golden brown and tender.

-Whisk together maple syrup and remaining vinaigrette; toss with squash, rice & quinoa.
-Stir in arugula, prosciutto and dried cranberries.
+Whisk together maple syrup and remaining vinaigrette.
+Toss with cooked squash, rice and quinoa in a medium bowl.
+Stir in arugula, dried cranberries and prosciutto.

-Add pecans and shaved Parmesan cheese to the salad if desired.
+For more texture and flavor, add pecans and shaved Parmesan cheese to the salad, if desired.

-For crispy prosciutto, arrange prosciutto on a baking sheet; drizzle with olive oil and bake alongside butternut squash for 4 to 6 minutes or until golden brown.
+For crispy prosciutto, arrange prosciutto on a baking sheet and drizzle with olive oil.
+Bake alongside butternut squash for 4 to 6 minutes, or until golden brown.

-One of the best parts about this salad is that it’s simple to make!
-Using Minute® Instant Rice & Quinoa, which cooks up perfectly in just 10 minutes, you can prepare your other ingredients while you toss your squash in the oven.
-That way, when your squash is finished all you need to do is toss together the arugula, rice and quinoa blend, crispy prosciutto, dried cranberries and squash for a meal that everyone can enjoy.
+One of the best parts about this salad is that it’s simple to make.
+Start with Minute® Instant Rice & Quinoa, which cooks up perfectly in just 10 minutes, and prepare your other ingredients while you toss your squash in the oven.
+That way, when your squash is finished, all you need to do is toss everything together for a side dish or main that everyone can enjoy.

-Want to enjoy this salad outside of the holiday season but can’t find butternut squash, no problem, simply swap in another winter or summer squash like acorn squash or even zucchini.
+If you want to enjoy this salad outside of the holiday season but can’t find butternut squash, don’t worry.
+Simply swap in another winter or summer squash, like acorn squash or zucchini.

-This rice and quinoa salad is also a great way to use up any holiday or Thanksgiving leftovers like a roasted squash side dish or even sliced turkey or chicken.
-Try along with a Pumpkin Curry Turkey Soup with Rice or even Leftover Turkey and Rice Enchiladas.
+This rice and quinoa salad is also a great way to use up any holiday or Thanksgiving leftovers, such as a roasted squash side dish or even sliced turkey or chicken.
+Try it along with a Pumpkin Curry Turkey Soup with Rice or our Leftover Turkey and Rice Enchiladas.

-Also, if you have bacon on hand, swap in bacon for the prosciutto!
-Make this recipe work for you using the ingredients you already have.
+If you have bacon on hand, feel free to swap in bacon for the prosciutto.
+Make this recipe work for you using the ingredients you have on hand.

-Want to make it vegetarian?
-Simply omit the prosciutto or swap in a vegetarian substitute.
+To make this dish vegetarian, simply omit the prosciutto or swap in a vegetarian substitute.